init-13/init-13/README.md

 ## *init-13@github*:~$ whoami_

-**-->** An Avid Learner with an inquisitive mind who loves solving problems and stimulating my mind with challenges.
+**-->** An Avid Learner with an inquisitive nature who loves solving problems and stimulating the mind with challenges.

 **-->** I do Competitive Coding.
 Participitated in some competitions.